muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I wasn't sure how I reacted to that but I was glad I did.

-I then noticed that somehow had my other leg fully spring loaded.
+I then noticed that I somehow had my other leg fully spring loaded.

 Before I even had the chance to realize, my leg kicked amanda sending me away from her.